studio1902/statamic-peak-docs/docs/getting-started/addons.md

 ```

 ## Tools
-The Tools addon contains various features like the CSRF token logic, picture partial, the noscript partial, the pagination partial, the toolbar and the missing alt text widget.
+The Tools addon contains various features like the CSRF token logic, picture partial, the noscript partial, the pagination partial, the toolbar, the missing alt text widget and [Live Preview](/features/live-preview.html) enhancements.

 Run the following commands to publish views.
 ```bash